hasura/graphql-engine/manual/tutorial/10-adding-relationships.rst

 You can create relationships for other constraints similarly.

-If you have a lot of relationships that you'd like to add but not use the UI, you can send a bulk request to the ``data`` service:
+If you have a lot of relationships that you'd like to add but not use the UI, you can send a bulk request to the ``data`` microservice:

 .. code-block:: http